sbc100/webports/CONTRIBUTING.md

 ## Coding Style ##

-For code that is authored in the naclports repository (as opposed to patches) we follow the Chromium style guide: http://www.chromium.org/developers/coding-style.
+For code that is authored in the webports repository (as opposed to patches) we follow the Chromium style guide: http://www.chromium.org/developers/coding-style.